asigalov61/LAKH-MuseNet-MIDI-Dataset/README.md

 ## Full LAKH MIDI dataset converted to MuseNet MIDI output format (9 instruments + drums)

+### Bonus: Choir on Channel 10

 ***

 ## Please CC BY-NC-SA

 ***

-## Make your own with the colab or download coverted output here:
+## Make your own with the colab or download converted output here:

 [![Open In Colab][colab-badge]][colab-notebook]